20th Sunday in Ordinary Time (C)

 What could be meant by a peace which is not like the kind the world gives?
 It is a peace... stronger than suffering.
 Not a peace without warfare, but peace despite warfare, within warfare, beyond warfare.
 It is the peace of a soul that through love has come to dwell entirely in heaven and to share in heaven's own peace, regardless of anything earthly that can happen to it.
 (St. Charles de Foucauld)

-Jesus was convinced that his suffering would fundamentally alter the situation of his followers.
-The rejection of Jesus would also involve his disciples.
-Jesus’ passion marks the turning point and prelude to the time of the sword.
-To agree to follow Jesus means to venture on a life that is as hard as the last walk of a person condemned to death.
-Discipleship involves the readiness to tread the lonely road and to bear people’s hatred.
-For a disciple, the special sting of suffering will be the fulfillment of the words of the prophet Micah, “one’s enemies are those of one’s own house”.
+Discipleship involves the readiness to tread the lonely road and to bear people’s hatred….
 A division will go right through the midst of families and the closest relatives—fathers and brothers, mothers and daughters, even one’s own children.
 They will denounce each other and deliver each other up to death.
 Yes, Jesus envisages martyrdom as the fate of his disciples.
 The law that the Kingdom of God comes through suffering applies also to the disciples of Jesus.
 But suffering brings with it the promise that the surrender of life is simultaneously the acceptance of life.
 God will deliver those who endure to the end, and persevere faithfully in the hours of trial.
 (Joachim Jeremias)

 Homily

-As to the first, we know by the time Luke wrote his gospel, the Empire had taken note of these Christians -- and not with pleasure.
-Some Jewish Christians were probably among those Claudius expelled from Rome in the year 49.
+As to the first, by the time Luke wrote his gospel, the Empire had taken note of these Christians -- and not with pleasure.
+Jewish Christians were probably among those Claudius expelled from Rome in the year 49.
 Nero would later give Christians a bum rap when Rome burned while he fiddled.
 Peter and Paul, along with scores of other believers, were among those who would resist sin to the point of shedding their blood for Christ (cf. II).
+Such persecutions would continue for centuries to follow.

 And then there’s Religion.
-By the time Luke wrote his gospel, the Empire had moved against Jerusalem, destroying the city and its Temple — though he makes no mention of this atrocity.
-In the aftermath of the disaster, the rabbis regrouped, giving birth to Judaism as we know it — the Pharisee party giving shape to what was left of their religion.
-And because they were under siege, they could tolerate no deviation from their understanding of Torah.
-So sects like the Nazarenes, following this Jesus, and speaking of him as though he were a god, distancing themselves from the Law, letting Gentiles join their movement without becoming Jews first – well, that would not do under the circumstances.
-One can imagine therefore households divided, where followers of the Way might be living with those who followed the Pharisees--enough to set mother against daughter and daughter against mother (G).
+By the time Luke wrote his gospel, the Empire had moved against Jerusalem, destroying the city and its Temple.
+In the aftermath of the disaster, the rabbis regrouped led by the Pharisee party.
+Because their religion's survival was at stake, they could tolerate no deviation from their understanding of Torah.
+So sects like the Nazarenes, following this Jesus, distancing themselves from the Law, letting Gentiles join their movement without becoming Jews first – well, that would not do under the circumstances.
+So one can imagine households divided, where followers of the Way might be living with those who followed the Pharisees —enough to set a father…against his son and a son against his father, a mother against her daughter and a daughter against her mother, a mother-in-law against her daughter-in-law and a daughter-in-law against her mother-in-law (cf. G)

 So there you have it.
 Peace on earth?
-Well, Luke did have angels singing something about that when Christ was born.
-But he also knew, in light of the opposition Jesus endured (cf. II) and the later conflicts with Empire, Religion, and his Fellow Christians that fire to the earth (G) was more like it.
-For the LORD’s word, as Jeremiah knew too, is like fire .. and like a hammer that breaks a rock in pieces (I).
+Perhaps on Christmas Eve, but in light of the opposition Jesus endured (cf. II) and the later conflicts with Empire, Religion and Fellow Christians fire to the earth (G) was more like it.
+For the LORD’s word, as Jeremiah also knew, is like fire .. .and like a hammer that breaks a rock in pieces (I).

-But don’t forget, we are surrounded by a great cloud of witnesses who did not always see eye to eye, yet are now enjoy the heavenly banquet, of which our Table is a sign and foretaste.
-In other words, the fragile unity we express in this sacrament has been fulfilled where faith has now given way to vision — even as we still run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith (Cf. II).
+But don’t forget, we are surrounded by a great cloud of witnesses to encourage us as we run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith (cf. II).
 Who lives and reigns, forever and ever.
 Amen.

 Intercessions (Joe Milner; The Sunday Web Site)